ndrakos/blog/_posts/2020-04-16-Light_Cone_Overview.md

 ### 4) Abundance Matching

-There were various choices associated with SHAM (which stellar mass/luminosity function to use, what halo property I am using, which scatter model I am using).
-I have mostly sorted these things out in previous posts (though there were issues I blamed on resolution; need to check if things work with higher resolution simulations).
+There were various choices associated with SHAM (e.g. which stellar mass/luminosity function, halo property, and scatter model to use).
+I have mostly sorted these things out in previous posts (though there were issues I blamed on resolution, and I need to check if things work with the higher resolution simulations).
 I also need to extend my abundance matching codes to work for redshifts out to about $$z=10$$.

 ### 5) Galaxy Properties